Building Regulations are a set of requirements laid down by Parliament to ensure that building work is carried out to approved standards including:

 The regulations apply throughout the country.
 Our qualified Building Control Surveyors and Structural Engineers will ensure that your plans comply with the Building Regulations.
 You will have the security of knowing that, if your builder follows the plans, then Building Work should also comply.

-The Department for Communities and Local Government (DCLG) has published an explanatory booklet on Building Regulations which you may find useful.
+The Department for Communities and Local Government (DCLG) has published Building Regulations policies which you may find useful.

 If you have any questions, or would like further information, please contact the Building Control Team